The wrath of my trivial pursuits knows no end.

 (“When I took over as head football coach and gave up basketball, Coach Rupp wrote me and told me it was the worst mistake I’d ever make.”)

-So next season, lets give the athletic department and their architects the benefit of the doubt, head out to Mamadou N’Diaye Memorial Thunderdome*, and dangle those legs… for Lefty, and for a new era of institutional responsiveness in Auburn basketball.
+So next season, let’s give the athletic department and its architects the benefit of the doubt, head out to Mamadou N’Diaye Memorial Thunderdome*, and dangle those legs… for Lefty, and for a new era of institutional responsiveness in Auburn basketball.
+See you there, Pat.

 * Total AubOrange.